 I use this popsicle mold.
 This has been my favorite so far that we’ve owned, but its a bit more difficult to work with than the plastic sticked popsicle molds I’ve had in the past.
-You also have to purchase popsicle sticks, which may be a down side to alot of people.
-I don’t mind buying them and you can toss them into the composter when your done.
+You also have to purchase popsicle sticks, which may be a downside to a lot of people.
+I don’t mind buying them and you can toss them into the composter when you’re done.
 If you do get this one, or one similar make sure not to fill the mold to the very top.
 Leave enough room that the juice doesn’t adhere completely to the top.
 A little hot water and they are super easy to pop out of the mold.

-*This recipe contains honey, please note that babies under 1 year of age are not suppose to have honey!
+*This recipe contains honey, please note that babies under 1 year of age are not supposed to have honey!